filotimo-project/filotimo/README.md

 ```
 ujust enroll-secure-boot-key
 ```
-It's recommended that you make a new user account after doing this.
+It's recommended that you make a new user account after rebasing.
 Some tweaks and configs are only re-applied to a new user.

+## TODO
 TODO: Branch for versions
 Make stable version of image, which follows the creation of a new versioned branch, like bazzite. this version should be reflected in the system.
 Reset rechunker on each feature addition number change, or major upstream version change